kimmobrunfeldt/progressbar.js/README.md

         // Text options.
 Text element is a <p> element appended to container
         // You can add CSS rules for the text element with the className
         // NOTE: When text is set, 'position: relative' will be set to the
         // container for centering.
-You can also prevent all style modifications
+You can also prevent all default inline
-        // with 'autoStyle: false'
+        // styles with 'text.style: null'
         // Default: null
         text: {
             // Initial value for text.
             // Default: null
             value: 'Text',

+            // Class name for text element.
+            // Default: 'progressbar-text'
+            className: 'progressbar__label',

+            // Inline CSS styles for the text element.
+            // If you want to modify all CSS your self, set null to disable
+            // all default styles.
+            // You can disable individual defaults by setting them to `null`.
+            // If the style option contains values, container is automatically
+            // set to position: relative.
+            // Default: object speficied below
+            style: {
                 // Text color.
                 // Default: same as stroke color (options.color)
                 color: '#f00',

-            // Class name for text element.
-            // Default: 'progressbar-text'
-            className: 'progressbar__label',

-            // If true, CSS is automatically set for container and text element.
-            // If you want to modify all CSS your self, set this to false
-            // Default: true
+                position: 'absolute',
+                left: '50%',
+                top: '50%',
+                padding: 0,
+                margin: 0,
+                // You can specify styles which will be browser prefixed
+                transform: {
-            autoStyle: true,
+                    prefix: true,
+                    value: 'translate(-50%, -50%)'
+                }
+            },

             // Only effective if the shape is SemiCircle.
             // If true, baseline for text is aligned with bottom of
             // the SVG canvas.
 If false, bottom line of SVG canvas
             // is in the center of text.
-            // Default: false
+            // Default: true
-            alignToBottom: false
+            alignToBottom: true
         },

         // Fill color for the shape.
 If null, no fill.